 - Official GRE scores- minimum 140 Quantitative, 146 Verbal

 - The Department of Psychology requires that at least two of the three letters of recommendation be submitted by college-level faculty familiar with the applicant’s academic abilities.
 The third letter may be submitted by an employer and/or supervisor.
 Exceptions may be made in special cases with permission from the Chair of the Department of Psychology.

 - Personal narrative statement

-- A semi-autobiography of “where you are in your life and how you got there”, your interests in psychology and related areas, and why the University of West Georgia’s program in Humanistic Psychology is of special interest to you.
+- A semi-autobiographical essay setting forth a self-aware and psychological perspective on “where you are in your life and how you got there”, Be sure to discuss your interests in psychology and related areas, as well as why the University of West Georgia’s Master’s program in Humanistic Psychology is of special interest to you.
 Average length: 4 pages.

 Specific Graduate Admissions Deadlines are available via the Graduate School